pandastrike/panda-kick/README.md

 When using [panda-cluster][pc] or [Huxley][huxley], a kick server will automatically be set up for you, with an internal address of `kick.<cluster_name>.cluster`.
 You can make requests to the server from anywhere within the the cluster.

+## API

+> **Note**: the API is still under development and subject to change

+The API follows the standard REST design as closely as possible.

 For POST and PUT requests, the server expects a JSON payload with a `Content-Type` of `application/vnd.kick.record+json`.
 A GET requests yields a JSON payload with the same mime type.

 ### Creating a domain name